G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering

 \textbf{Backdoor Attacks}.
-We select four typical backdoor attacks to evaluate the robustness of G$^2$uardFL: \begin{itemize} \item Black-box Attack~\cite{wang2020attack}, a data poisoning attack where the attacker does not have extra access to the FL process and trains using $\mathcal{D}^{\mathcal{A}}$ like other benign clients. \item PGD \emph{with/without} replacement~\cite{wang2020attack}, a model poisoning attack where the attacker uses PGD to limit the divergence between malicious models and the global model, with/without modifying weights of malicious models to eliminate contributions of other benign clients. \item Constrain-and-scale~\cite{bagdasaryan2020how}, a model poisoning attack that alters the objective function to evade anomaly detection methods such as adding the limitation of $L_p$ distances. \item DBA~\cite{xie2020dba}, a data poisoning attack that decomposes the trigger pattern into sub-patterns and distributes them among several malicious clients for implantation. \end{itemize} Detailed settings are outlined in Appendix~\ref{subsec:detail_backdoor_attack}.
+We select five typical backdoor attacks to evaluate the robustness of G$^2$uardFL: \begin{itemize}[leftmargin=10pt] \item Black-box Attack~\cite{wang2020attack}, a data poisoning attack where the attacker does not have extra access to the FL process and trains using $\mathcal{D}^{\mathcal{A}}$ like other benign clients. \item PGD \emph{with/without} replacement~\cite{wang2020attack}, a model poisoning attack where the attacker uses PGD to limit the divergence between poisoned models and the global model, with/without modifying weights of poisoned models to eliminate contributions of other benign clients. \item Constrain-and-scale~\cite{bagdasaryan2020how}, a model poisoning attack that alters the objective function to evade anomaly detection methods such as adding the limitation of $L_p$ distances. \item DBA~\cite{xie2020dba}, a data poisoning attack that decomposes the trigger pattern into sub-patterns and distributes them among several malicious clients for implantation. \item 3DFed~\cite{li20233dfed} employs the attack feedback in the previous round to obtain the higher attack performance by implanting indicators into a backdoor model. \end{itemize} Detailed settings are outlined in Appendix~\ref{subsec:detail_backdoor_attack}.

-Unless otherwise mentioned, our simulated FL system comprises 200 clients in all evaluations, with the orchestrating server randomly selecting 10 clients per round.
-The selected clients per round train their local models for 2 epochs.
-Of 200 total clients, 50 are compromised by the attacker, i.e., $PMR = 0.25$, and malicious clients have an equal proportion of normal data and backdoored data, i.e., $PDR = 0.5$, unless otherwise stated.
-Malicious clients launch backdoor attacks whenever they are chosen by the orchestrating server in a given round.
-Following previous studies~\cite{xie2020dba,zhang2022flip,bagdasaryan2020how}, all attacks occur after the global model converges.
+Unless otherwise mentioned, our simulated FL system consists of 200 clients, with the orchestration server randomly selecting 10 clients per round.
+The selected clients per round train their local models for 2 local gradient descent steps.
+50 out of 200 clients are compromised by the attacker, i.e., $\bs{PMR = 0.25}$, and malicious clients have an equal proportion of normal data and backdoored data, i.e., $PDR = 0.5$, unless otherwise stated.
+Malicious clients conduct backdoor attacks whenever they are chosen by the orchestration server in a given round.
+Following prior studies~\cite{bagdasaryan2020how,xie2020dba,zhang2022flip}, all attacks occur after the global model converges.
 In all evaluations, we set the maximum FL round to 600.